dotnet/designs/accepted/2022/enable-512-vectors.md

 4. Define the `Vector512` operations (realized through code generation and intrinsics).

-As we propose to develop `Vector512<T>` as an instantiation of the `AVX512` ISA for x86/x64 architecture, most of the initial modification will take place in the xarch porition of the JIT, particularly in the lowering, code gen, and emitting stages.
+As we propose to develop `Vector512<T>` as an instantiation of the `AVX512` ISA for x86/x64 architecture, most of the initial modification will take place in the xarch portion of the JIT, particularly in the lowering, codegen, and emitting stages.
 Adding the `EVEX` prefix to the xarch emitter (which allows to generate AVX512 family of instructions) will consume most of the initial work.

 `EVEX` encoding allows for more features than just emitting `AVX512` family of instructions; however, as a first pass, we propose to implement the minimum EVEX encoding to generate the instructions for the `Vector512<T>` API surface above.
 This represents an "MVP" for 512-bit vectors and EVEX encoding in RyuJIT.